chelsea-angelena/apis_and_microservice/readme.md

 **The "Subscriber"**

-- runs on port 8000 in local (would be deployed independently and have it's own baseURL)
+- runs on `port 8000` in local (would be deployed independently and have it's own baseURL)
 - calls two instances of "app.listen":
-  - `main.ts`: NestFactory.create(), exposes the endpoints and CRUD operations of the application.
+  - `main.ts`: `NestFactory.create()`, exposes the endpoints and CRUD operations of the application.
-  - `listen.ts`: NestFactory.createMicroservice, which listens to messages and events sent or emitted from the client in the Provider Application using the `@EventPattern` and `@MessagePattern`
+  - `listen.ts`: `NestFactory.createMicroservice()`, which listens to messages and events sent or emitted from the client in the Provider Application using the `@EventPattern` and `@MessagePattern`
 - has two root configs: `nest-cli.json` and `listen.json`

 **The "Provider"**